-Summer is the perfect time for home improvements, roof cleaning and maintenance!
+Summer is the perfect time for home improvements and roof cleaning and maintenance!
 The weather is getting nicer, we are spending more time outside, which means noticing all the exterior projects on our homes we have been putting off.
 One of those projects is roof cleaning and maintenance!

 Here in the Pacific Northwest, it rains on average 6 months out of the year.
-Moss is prominent in the Northwest and can grow on shingles, rooting into the shingles themselves.
+If anyone could use some roof cleaning and maintenance tips, it’s the people who live in this area!
+Moss is prominent in the Pacific Northwest and can grow on shingles, rooting into the shingles themselves.
 Each root creates a small channel for water to penetrate into.
 Eventually, it will affect the seal that binds the shingles together as well, which if left untreated can lead to a leaking roof.
 Since moss loves to hold water, it will help create a perfect environment for black algae to grow.
 Remove moss from your roof to keep your roof beautiful and functional.

 Have you ever noticed unsightly black streaks and darker shingles on your roof?
 That is black algae.
 Black algae thrive in a moist environment, like Puget Sound.
 Algae feed on the organic material in the roof and will escalate granule loss and eventually cause the shingle to break down.
 As the asphalt breaks down, the shingles will begin to fail.
 When this happens, it allows the UV rays to soak in, rather than reflecting them.
 This allows water to penetrate the shingles.
 Black algae can cut the life of a roof in half in some cases and should be treated before it begins to spread.